Juniper/contrail-tripleo-heat-templates/docs/_build/html/_sources/introduction.rst.txt

 .. contents:: Table of Contents

-This guide will explain the deployment of Contrail/Tungsten Fabric with RHOSP/RDO using Triple o/RHOSPd.
+This guide will explain the deployment of Contrail/Tungsten Fabric with RHOSP/RDO using Tripleo/RHOSPd.

 Supported combinations
 ======================

-Currently the following combinations of Operating System/OpenStack/Deployer/Contrail are suppo
+Currently the following combinations of Operating System/OpenStack/Deployer/Contrail are supported:
-rted:

 +-------------------+-------------------+-----------------------+------------------------+
 | Operating System  | OpenStack         | Deployer              | Contrail               |